Exemption for property sales between related persons

 Two corporations are related if the corporations are controlled by the same person or group of persons, or one of the corporations is controlled by the other corporation.

-• Example 1: Alex owns all of the outstanding voting shares of Corporation A and Corporation B. If Corporation A purchases a property from Corporation B on December 1, 2025, and Corporation B originally purchased the property on March 1, 2025, Corporation B is exempt from the BC home flipping tax.
+Example 1: Alex owns all of the outstanding voting shares of Corporation A and Corporation B. If Corporation A purchases a property from Corporation B on December 1, 2025, and Corporation B originally purchased the property on March 1, 2025, Corporation B may claim an exemption from the BC home flipping tax for this sale.
 Corporations A and B are related persons because they are each controlled by the same person, Alex.

-• Example 2: Corporation B owns 60% of the voting shares of Corporation C. If on January 1, 2026, Corporation B sells a property to Corporation C and Corporation B originally purchased the property on March 1, 2025, Corporation B is exempt from the BC home flipping tax.
-Corporations B and C are related persons because Corporations B controls Corporation C.
+Example 2: Corporation B owns 60% of the voting shares of Corporation C. If on January 1, 2026, Corporation B sells a property to Corporation C and Corporation B originally purchased the property on March 1, 2025, Corporation B may claim an exemption from the BC home flipping tax for this sale.
+Corporations B and C are related persons because Corporation B controls Corporation C.

 A new corporation and any predecessor corporations are related if the new corporation was formed as a result of the amalgamation of 2 or more predecessor corporations.